UMich-MAVRIC/SpotReport/README.md

 We have defined a range of arguments using argparse in `read.py` to enable easier adaptation of our program for different screen sizes and for users who want to use a different set of images to run with our program.
 Please note that the label positions still need to be adjusted directly within the `display.py`.
 In general our program uses the default parameters that we have used for our application.

+To test any arguments on the terminal window, please use the following structure -

+* Type in `python3 spotreport.py` and add a space, in the terminal.
+* Refer to the `read.py` to get the argument name(s) to be changed.
+* Enter them in terminal after the space, in the format `--{arg_name} {arg_value}`.
+Note, `arg_name` refers to the name of the argument defined in the `read.py` file such as `width`, and `arg_value` refers to the value the user chooses to enter.
+* The user has the option to change multiple arguments by just adding them in the same format as above and separating them using a space.
+* To make a permanent modification to the default args value, please make the change in the `read.py` file by changing the default value associated with the argument.

 2. ### Randomize Images

-There is standalone `.py` file `randomize.py` that can be used to randomize the order of images and update the answer keys in the `answer_keys` folder.
+There is standalone `.py` file `randomize_images.py` that can be used to randomize the order of images and update the answer keys in the `answer_keys` folder.
 This file is not directly part of our program is just a supplementary code to provide users with additional resources.

 ### LSL inlet information
 **1. Program trigger**